-- Fully developed service increase plan, and subsequent analysis of the performance of the new service.
-This analysis will be done both in conjunction with the existing service, and in a separate analysis to track the performance of just the new service. - Continue to evaluate the impact of changes to public transportation service in the downtown core.
-This is in relation to some of the goals and objectives that have been expressed by city of Salem staff in the past, and is anticipated to be part of the Our Salem outcomes as well. - Evaluate applicability of various service designs, such as a downtown trolley or local circulator, in their ability to meet the needs of the downtown business community while integrating with the rest of the system. - Continuous analysis of service designs against ongoing resources to analyze service sustainability.
+- Continue to develop service plans for the upcoming STIF application, and subsequent analysis of the performance of the new service that was implemented in FY19 to guide future service plans. - Continue to evaluate the impact of changes to public transportation service in the downtown core.
+This is in relation to some of the goals and objectives that have been expressed by city of Salem staff in the past and is anticipated to be part of the Our Salem outcomes as well. - Evaluate applicability of various service designs, such as a downtown trolley or local circulator, in their ability to meet the needs of the downtown business community while integrating with the rest of the system. - Continuous analysis of service designs against ongoing resources to analyze service sustainability.